spacetx/starfish/CONTRIBUTING.md

 The identified features are then decoded into the genes that they correspond to by mapping the fluorescence channel (and optionally hybridization round) using a codebook.
 Finally, the filtered data are segmented, identifying which cell each feature belongs to.

-Implementing a new module of an existing `pipeline_component` is a simple process.
-For example, to add another image filtering step, one would:
+# Creating a new algorithm for an existing `pipeline_component`:

+For example, to add a new image filter, one would:

 1. Create a new python file `new_filter.py` in the `starfish/pipeline/filter/` directory.

-2. Create a new python class `NewFilter(PipelineComponent)` in the `new_filter.py` class.
+2. Find the corresponding `AlgorithmBase` for your component.
+For filters, this is `FilterAlgorithmBase`, which is found in `starfish/pipeline/filter/_base.py`.
+Import that base into `new_filter.py`, and have your new algorithm subclass it, e.g. create `class NewFilter(FilterAlgorithmBase)`

 3. Implement all required methods from the base class.